ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/limit_download_of_bgp_routes.md

 --> Discovery --> Limit download BGP routes**.

 The lower limit available is currently 10000 BGP routes.
-The IP Fabric will read the full routing table but will filter BGP routes per the threshold before storing them in the database.
+The IP Fabric will read the full routing table but will filter BGP routes per threshold before storing them in the database.

 ![Limit download of BGP routes](limit-bgp-routes.png)